w3c/wot/WG/wot-wg-items-ap.md

 * security frameworks and protocols

 Deliverables:
-* exemplary mapping and examples in Javascript
-* API Standard Recommendation document with API definitions e.g. in WebIDL
+* WoT API Standard Recommendation document
+ * with API definitions e.g. in WebIDL
+ * and exemplary mapping with examples in Javascript

+Testing approach

 ## Bindings To Common Protocols